KTX: Start of construction

 KHSRCA started construction of the Seoul–Busan Gyeongbu high-speed railway (Gyeongbu HSR) on June 30, 1992, on the 57 km long section from Cheonan to Daejeon, which was intended for use as test track.

-Construction started before the choice of the main technology supplier, thus alignment design was set out to be compatible with all choices.
+Construction started before the choice of the main technology supplier; thus, alignment design was set out to be compatible with all choices.
 Of the planned 411 km line, 152.73 km would be laid on bridges, and another 138.68 km in tunnels.
 However, plans were changed repeatedly, in particular those for city sections, following disputes with local governments, while construction work suffered from early quality problems.
 Planned operating speed was also reduced from 350 km/h to the 300 km/h maximum of high-speed trains on the market.
 Three competitors bid for the supply of the core system, which included the rolling stock, catenary and signalling: consortia led by GEC-Alsthom, today Alstom, one of the builders of France's TGV trains; Siemens, one of the builders of Germany's ICE trains; and Mitsubishi Heavy Industries, one of the builders of Japan's Shinkansen trains.
 In 1994, the alliance of GEC-Alsthom and its Korean subsidiary Eukorail were chosen as winner.

 The technology was almost identical to that found on the high-speed lines of France's TGV system.
 Track-related design specifications included a design speed of 350 km/h and standard gauge.

 Phase 1: Seoul–Daegu segment and conventional line upgrades

 Following the 1997 Asian financial crisis, the government decided to realise the Gyeongbu HSR in two phases.
-In a first phase, two-thirds of the high-speed line between the southwestern suburbs of Seoul and Daegu would be finished by 2004, with trains travelling along the parallel conventional line along the rest of the Seoul–Busan route.
-The upgrade and electrification of these sections of the Gyeongbu Line was added to the project, and also the upgrade and electrification of the Honam Line from Daejeon to Mokpo, providing a second route for KTX services.
+In the first phase, two-thirds of the high-speed line between the southwestern suburbs of Seoul and Daegu would be finished by 2004, with trains travelling along the parallel conventional line along the rest of the Seoul–Busan route.
+The upgrade and electrification of these sections of the Gyeongbu Line was added to the project, and the upgrade and electrification of the Honam Line from Daejeon to Mokpo, providing a second route for KTX services.
 The budget for the first phase was set at ₩12,737.7 billion, that for the entire project at ₩18,435.8 billion in 1998 prices.
-While the share of government contributions remained unchanged, the share of foreign loans, domestic bond sales and private capital changed to 24%, 29% and 2%.
+While the share of government contributions remained unchanged, the share of foreign loans, domestic bond sales and private capital changed to 24%, 29%, and 2%.

 The infrastructure and rolling stock were created in the framework of a technology transfer agreement, which paired up Korean companies with core system supplier Alstom and its European subcontractors for different subsystems.
 Alstom's part of the project amounted to US$2.1 billion or €1.5 billion.